Loading...

 filename: /lib/modules/.../megaraid_sas.ko...

-Step 5 : Collect kernel log evidence for device init.
+Step 5 : Collect kernel log evidence for device initialization.

 dmesg | grep megaraid